Blue Ice Drill

 Description

-The Blue Ice Drill (BID) is an agile drill capable of retrieving cores of approximately 241 mm (9½-inch) in diameter.
-The BID system had a depth capability of 30 meters in solid ice in its original design and has been used successfully in both Greenland and Antarctica for many years.
-In PY 2014, the system was modified to allow for deeper coring to 200 m depth at the request of the scientific community.
+The Blue Ice Drill (BID) is an agile drill capable of retrieving cores of approximately 241 mm (9-1/2 inches) in diameter.
+The BID system was originally designed with a depth capability of 30 m, but was modified in PY 2014 to allow for attempts at deeper coring to 200 m depth at the request of the science community.
 A new cable winch and tower were implemented in the design as well as several new down-hole components.
-Depth capability is still largely influenced by site/ice characteristics.
-The standard BID typically utilizes a ropes setup for coring to shallow depths, and the cable winch is used for achieving greater depths.
-In 2016, IDP initiated fabrication of a second BID-Deep system (BID-Deep 2), based on user demand, and as outlined in the U.S. Ice Drilling Program Long Range Science Plan.
-Fabrication was temporarily suspended in late 2017 due to budget constraints and decisions on the funding of field projects.
+Depth capability is still largely influenced by site/ice and firn depth characteristics.

 Technical Issues